Ghazal 59, Verse 7

 Bekhud Dihlavi:

-In this verse too, the meaning of the one mentioned above has been expressed in different words.
+In this verse too, the meaning of the previous one has been expressed in different words.
 In the second line he's doubled the beauty by leaving the word baat omitted.
 That is, without saying wine and flagon, the baat won't be accomplished.
 (103)

 Bekhud Mohani: